 Duty of care is a legal concept that states all drivers have an obligation to operate their vehicles with a reasonable standard of care to prevent harm from coming to others.
 When this duty of care is breached, a driver is said to have behaved negligently.
 Speeding, disobeying traffic signs, running red lights, drunk driving, and distracted driving are all categorized as breaches of duty of care.

-Martinez, Hart, Thompson & Sanchez, P.C. strives to make complex legal concepts understandable, so you can make the best decisions in your case and help you prove your damages against the at-fault driver.
-Contact us today for more information on legal services.
+Martinez, Hart, Sanchez & Romero, P.C. strives to make complex legal concepts understandable, so you can make the best decisions in your case and help you prove your damages against the at-fault driver.